tanchuanxin/cs3245_homework_4/README.md

 ### ========== Running the Code ==========

 We have ran the word2vec.py file and generated the necessary output.
-There is no requirement to run this file because the model.kv file is already generated.
+There is no requirement to run this command because the model.kv file is already generated and included in our submission.
 However if required, please perform the following (assuming dataset.csv is also in the root folder):

     * word2vec            python word2vec.py           --> generates model.kv file